Can Babies Have Nightmares

 When Do Children Begin Having Bad dreams?

-Because it varies from child to child, it is difficult to pinpoint precisely when babies begin experiencing nightmares.
-In any case, most specialists concur that bad dreams typically start around the age of year and a half.
-Before this age, babies normally don’t have the mental capacity to comprehend ideas like apprehension or risk.
+Because every child is unique, it’s quite challenging to pinpoint exactly when babies start having nightmares.
+In any case, most experts agree that bad dreams usually begin at the age of a year and a half.
+Before this age, babies generally do not have the mental maturity to understand concepts such as fear or danger.

 How can I say whether my child is having a bad dream?